wilkie/blog/posts/2012-02-06-tmux-configuration-for-great-good.md

 ---
 title: tmux Configuration for Great Good
 author: Dave Wilkinson
+summary: "tmux is a great tool for productivity in the terminal.
+Since you are going to use it extensively, then you should customize it to work better for *you*.
+Here are some very common configurations you should have as defaults."
 ---

 The tmux (terminal multiplexor) tool is a great way to manage the hellspawn of